mfaani/mfaani/content/posts/devtools/Optimizing App Size/How Does The Linker Help Reduce app Size/index.md

 †: You can not share dylibs with apps outside your app container.
-Example The Meta App and Facebook can't use the same dylib, even though they're from the same company.
+Example The Facebook app and its Messenger app can't use the same dylib, even though they're from the same company.

 Note: Apple Frameworks are special.
 - **OS doesn't get bloated:** You link to them, but don't copy them.
 Also they can be shared between different apps of different companies.
 Example: The Uber and Lyft apps can use `MapKit.framework` without needing it to be included on the OS twice.
 Like imagine if there was a `Networking.framework` where app apps needed it for networking operations and since it couldn't be shared, all apps had to include a copy.
 That mean you'd have to store that framework as your apps.